d6lts/google_analytics/README.txt

 =====
 In the settings page enter your Google Analytics User ID.

+You will also need to define what user roles should be tracked.
+Simply tick the roles you would like to monitor.

-All pages will now have the required JavaScript added to the HTML header.
-You can confirm this by viewing the page source from your browser.
+All pages will now have the required JavaScript added to the HTML footer can confirm this by viewing the page source from your browser.

+'admin/' pages are automatically ignored by Google Analytics.